 As a start, ensure that your teams’ and project outcomes’ are compliant with industry-relevant laws.
 But go beyond this to protect people’s privacy, minimize/remove unfair bias results against certain population segments, be keenly aware of how your work impacts the broader society, and mitigate any potential adverse outcomes.
 Your assessments could literally mean life and death.

 So what else do you need to do to lead data science teams?
 There’s no exhaustive list but perhaps the best advice I can give is to know where you can dive deeper into the above-mentioned topics and into the numerous issues I didn’t mention.
 Here are a few places to turn:

-Data Science Process Alliance: Given the requests we’ve had for training, Jeff and I are kickstarting the Data Science Process Alliance which provides individual training and corporate consulting to better lead data science projects and teams.
+Data Science Process Alliance: Given the requests we’ve had for training, Jeff and I offer individual training and corporate consulting to better lead data science projects and teams.

 45 Minute Conference Session: Jeff gave a speech on managing data science teams at the 2019 Open Data Science Conference.
 He hits on a lot of this post’s topics (or rather I hit on a lot of his speech’s topics).

 The rest of this website: This post is part of the Team Management series which includes posts where you can: